-A has led to a new form of the material capable of supporting 50,000 times it’s own weight.
+A breakthrough in graphene technology has led to a new form of the material capable of supporting 50,000 times it’s own weight.
 At densities between 3 and 0.5 milligrams per cubic centimeter, it’s also about 1,000 times lighter than Styrofoam.
 As if that weren’t enough, it can be squeezed down to less than 20% of its original size and spring right back into shape without permanent deformation.
 Then there’s the fact that it conducts electricity.

 Graphene is one of the most promising miracle materials under investigation.
 It has shown promise as a component in microchips, quantum computing, solar cells, filters fine enough to remove salt from water, and more.